When does an old iPhone become unsafe to use?

 What about refurbished iPhones?

-This is not as bad as Apple selling the Apple Watch Series 3 new after it had stopped getting security updates; it was unconscionable to sell a device that had already been cut off.
-Apple even continued to sell the Apple Watch Series 3 refurbished for eight months after its final security update.
+This is not as bad as Apple selling the Apple Watch Series 3 new after it had already stopped getting security updates; it was unconscionable to sell a device after it had been cut off.
+Apple even continued to sell the Apple Watch Series 3 refurbished for eight months after its last comprehensive security update.

 Should you buy a used, refurbished, or “new in box” older model of iPhone, from a third party?

 You can buy used, refurbished, or even (ahem) “new” older iPhone models from many sources; Amazon sells them, eBay sellers always have plenty of stock, and mobile carriers’ stores may sell them as well.
 If you shop around, you’ll likely see iPhone X models, and even older.
 You may think you’re getting a good deal by buying an old iPhone at a super discount, but doing so may put you at risk.
-It may either have already been cut off from the latest major iOS version, or it may soon lose that benefit a few months from now, or in a little over a year—and that means you could be cut off from some important security updates.
+It may either have already been cut off from the latest major iOS version, or it may get cut off roughly a year from now—and that means you could start missing out on important security updates.

 What about the iPhone SE?

-The current model of iPhone SE (3rd Gen) was released in March 2022, a little over three years ago as of this article’s publication date.
+The current model of iPhone SE (3rd Generation) was released in March 2022, just over 2.5 years ago, as of when this article was last updated.
 New iOS versions are typically released around September.
-It’s a fairly safe assumption that, based on Apple’s past practices, this model is likely to get roughly 4.5 more years of major iOS upgrades (give or take a year).
+It’s a fairly safe assumption that, based on Apple’s past practices and statement to the UK, this model is likely to get at least 2.5 more years of major iOS upgrades, and might theoretically get up to 4.5 more years.

 A “brand new” third-generation iPhone SE from Apple starts at $429.
-If you shop around, you can probably find one for $300 or less.
+If you shop around, you might even find a new one for as little as $200.
 (In fact, it’s often thrown in for free when activating new service or when adding a new line.)
-Averaging out the one-time $300–429 over the device’s optimal-security lifespan of roughly 4.5 more years, the iPhone SE (3rd Gen) would cost you around $5–8 per month until you’d need to consider upgrading to a newer model.
-At that point, you’d probably need to spend roughly the same amount of money to buy the latest iPhone SE or equivalent budget model.

 Key takeaways

-If you’re on a tight budget, consider getting the latest model of iPhone SE; 3rd generation is the latest as of when this article was last updated.
+If you’re on a tight budget, consider getting the latest model of iPhone SE; although it’s old, the 3rd generation is still the latest as of when this article was last updated.
 You might even be eligible to get an SE for “free” (bundled with a monthly service contract) from a mobile phone carrier.
-Given that Apple’s still selling it for the same $429 as when it was brand new two years ago, if you need to buy one, you may want to get a new-in-box sealed unit from a third party to save some money.
+Given that Apple’s still selling it for the same $429 as when it was brand new 2.5 years ago, if you need to buy one, you can save a substantial amount of money by shopping around for a new-in-box sealed unit from a third party.

 How can I learn more?